publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schIII/m__us_usc_t29_s773.md

                 (i) to coordinate training and information activities with Centers for Independent Living;

-                (ii) to coordinate and work closely with parent training and information centers established pursuant to [section 1471 of title 20][/us/usc/t20/s1471]; and
+                (ii) to coordinate and work closely with the parent training and information centers established pursuant to [section 1471 of title 20][/us/usc/t20/s1471], the community parent resource centers established pursuant to [section 1472 of title 20][/us/usc/t20/s1472], and the eligible entities receiving awards under [section 1473 of title 20][/us/usc/t20/s1473]; and

                 (iii) to effectively conduct the training and information activities authorized under this subsection;